-- 1 From the Profiles tab, select the profile from the Profile List. - 2 Click Edit.

-3 In the Infrastructure Server Profile tab, enable the desired options in the Data Collection region.
+- 1 From the Profiles tab, select the profile from the Profile List. - 2 Click Edit. - 3 In the Infrastructure Server Profile tab, enable the desired options in the Data Collection region.

-NOTE If you enable Suppress All Infra Statistics Data Collection, all data collection will be suppressed.
+NOTE: If you enable Suppress All Infra Statistics Data Collection, all data collection for infrastructure devices will be suppressed.